facebookresearch/demucs/README.md

 # Music Source Separation in the Waveform Domain

+**This is old version of Demucs**: this is kept for compatibility, as well as providing the initial code and data for the first version of the paper.
+To get to the new Demucs, go to [the master branch](https://github.com/facebookresearch/demucs/).

 We provide an implementation of Demucs and Conv-Tasnet for music source separation on the [MusDB][musdb] dataset.
 They can separate drums, bass and vocals from the rest with state-of-the-art results, surpassing previous waveform or spectrogram based methods.
 The architecture and results obtained are detailed in our paper